 The following steps occur after the file leaves the department:

-If the decision by the Dean is positive, a cover letter is written, and the recommendation is forwarded to the Provost for his independent review and decision.
+If the decision by the Dean is positive, a cover letter is written, and the recommendation is forwarded to the Provost for her independent review and decision.
 The Provost may request further information from the Dean.
 The Provost has the prerogative of denying a positive recommendation of the Dean.
 When that occurs, reasons for the denial will be provided by the Provost to the Dean who will notify the department chair.
 All cases approved by the Provost are reported to the Advisory Board and are submitted to the President for final approval and reporting to the Board of Trustees.